-4.4 Self-binding surfaces will use materials which are sensitive to the context in which they will be implemented.
-All bound surfaces will be edged accordingly to maintain crisp lines and the structural integrity of the surface build-up.
+4.5 Unit yards to be laid to brushed concrete for functional purposes.
+All brushed concrete surfaces will be edged accordingly to maintain crisp lines and the structural integrity of the surface build-up.

 Section 5: Long-term Design Objectives